When you hire a car / van / motorhome

 you may find though is that if you take the additional

-insurance offered by the car hire company you will end
+insurance offered by the car hire company you will

 You

-may find that the car hire insurance offered by the
+may find that the car hire insurance offered by

-specialist insurers will be significantly cheaper than
+the specialist insurers will be significantly cheaper

 Even